braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink/dynamic_sms_link.md

 ### Android (Google & Samsung devices)

-Andriod users aren't required to save your brand as a contact to receive dynamic SMS link previews.
-However, users who have done so and have turned on automatic previews for their device can automatically view images for preview links.
+Android users aren't required to save your brand as a contact in order to receive dynamic SMS link previews.
+However, it is still recommended so that the device can automatically load the link previews.

 ![5]{: style="max-width:30%;"}

-Users who haven't saved your brand as a contact and have turned on automatic previews will have to select **Tap to load preview** to load the image. <br>![6]{: style="max-width:30%;"}
+Users who haven't saved your brand as a contact and have turned on automatic previews will have to select **Tap to load preview** to load the preiew image. <br>![6]{: style="max-width:30%;"}

 ## Considerations